Revisiting the Effectiveness of LLM Pruning for Test-Time Scaling: Experiments and Results

 \section{Experiments and Results}

-\textbf{Datasets.} To empirically evaluate our research questions, we conducted experiments on four widely used reasoning benchmarks that span advanced mathematical and scientific domains: MATH500 \cite{hendrycks2021measuring,lightman2024lets}, AIME24 \cite{AIME}, AMC23 \cite{liao-etal-2025-enhancing}, and GPQA-Diamond \cite{rein2024gpqa}.
-These benchmarks contain challenging reasoning tasks that require multi-step inference, making them ideal candidates for studying the impact of pruning under test-time scaling.
+\looseness-1\textbf{Datasets.} To empirically evaluate our RQs, we conducted experiments on four widely used reasoning benchmarks that span advanced mathematical and scientific domains: MATH500 \cite{hendrycks2021measuring,lightman2024lets}, AIME24 \cite{AIME}, AMC23 \cite{liao-etal-2025-enhancing}, and GPQA-Diamond \cite{rein2024gpqa}.
+These benchmarks contain challenging reasoning tasks that require multi-step inference, making them ideal candidates for studying the impact of pruning under TTS.

 \textbf{LLMs.} To study the effect of pruning under TTS, we conduct experiments using open-source models with strong reasoning capabilities, such as s1.1-7B \cite{muennighoff2025s1} and Qwen3-8B \cite{yang2025qwen3technicalreport}.
 The s1.1-7B model is trained on the high-quality s1k \cite{muennighoff2025s1} reasoning dataset, which introduces budget forcing during inference for improved TTS.
 Qwen3-8B LLM is also a reasoning LLM with state-of-the-art multi-step reasoning capabilities.
 Both models have previously been used to compare structured pruning against the base unpruned model in TTS \cite{wang2025fewer}, which makes them well-suited for our analysis as well.
+Moreover, owing to space constraints, we also provide additional results for Llama-3.1-8B in Appendix \ref{appendix:Additional Results}.